ralmaas/ATcommand/README.md

 ![Screendump](/doc/bitcoin.png)
 ## Version 1.3
 The textbox "Get Web-page" is now operative!
+Note: In this version port 80 is hard-coded, but it could also suppport https on port 443...

 PS: The textbox to the left of the Clear-button is used for debug-messages.